 The Business Analyst job requires the professional to evaluate a business model and its integration with technology by analyzing and documenting business processes and systems.
 A Business Analyst assists companies in achieving high market productivity.

-Enrolling in this Business Analyst Certification Course in Bangalore offered by Intellipaat will help you kickstart your career journey.
+Enrolling in this Business Analytics Course offered by Intellipaat will help you kickstart your career journey.

 Who is a Project Manager?

 The Project Manager job mainly involves project management.
 Project Managers are responsible for project execution and managing constraints such as scope, quality, cost, and time.
 They also act as a client representative and help in defining the project in such a way that it meets the client’s needs.

 Get 100% Hike!

 Business Analyst vs Project Manager

 Comparing the Roles in a Project

 In any project, there are multiple phases such as initiation, planning, execution, control, and the final phase.
 Now let’s take a closer look at what exactly the roles of a Business Analyst and a Project Manager are in these phases.

 The role of a Business Analyst in the initiation process is to communicate with stakeholders and know their high-priority demands.
 Meanwhile, the role of a Project Manager here is to focus on funding and timeline.
 This means that a Project Manager gathers all the required information about the budget and the available time so that he/she can plan resources and prepare the work schedules accordingly.